 In 2013, four female colleagues started an informal networking group to deepen connections across the firm and provide a vehicle for sharing information on gender-based issues.
-The group quickly gained traction and bloomed into today’s Bates White Women’s Network, with more than 80 participants.
+The group quickly gained traction and bloomed into today’s Bates White Women’s Network, with more than 40% of employees participating.

 Fueled by Bates White’s guiding principles of empowering its people and building an environment where diverse skill sets are valued, the Women’s Network provides a platform to address issues of interest to employees broadly and women specifically.
 These include:

 - Education and information sharing—Topics have included women in leadership, work-life balance, body language and communications, and empirical evidence on the gender pay gap.

 - Outreach—The Women’s Network partners with other organizations to connect and learn from women in related fields.

 - Community involvement—To encourage the next generation of women to pursue a career in STEM-related fields, the Women’s Network partners with Techbridge Girls, a nonprofit organization that provides hands-on STEM learning opportunities for girls in low-income communities.

 - Panel Presentation: Navigating and Advancing a Career in Law and Economics—A virtual webinar that provided practical tips and advice from female lawyers and economists based on their own personal career development experiences.

 - Techbridge Girls Scavenger Hunt Extravaganza—Employees collaborated in a remote scavenger hunt that raised funds to support Techbridge Girls, an organization that provides gender-responsive and culturally relevant STEM programming for elementary and middle school-age girls.